whastings/devnotes/topics/redux.md

   * If entity is referred to anywhere else, it's referenced by ID
 * If entity order needs to be stored, store an array of entity IDs, leaving entity objects in a by-ID map
+* Entity data is not mixed with UI data
+  * e.g. If UI allows selecting entity, don't add `isSelected` flag to entity object
 * redux-orm: A library that provides a nice OO facade over working with normalized data
+* Only duplicate entity data when you're editing it and want to be able to roll back to previous state
 * Benefits
   * Helps keep UI state separate from model data
   * Prevents data duplication